darren277/haskell-blockchain/README.md

 `app/Main.hs`: The entry point of your application.
 It will import your blockchain module from src/ and run the main application logic.
 `src/Blockchain.hs`: Contains the blockchain logic, including data structures and functions for creating and manipulating the blockchain.
+`src/Web.hs`: Contains the REST Web API for interacting with our blockchain.
-`test/Spec.hs`: For any tests you want to write using a framework like Hspec. h`askell-blockchain.cabal`: Cabal file describing your application's properties, dependencies, and build information.
+`test/Spec.hs`: For any tests you want to write using a framework like Hspec.
+`haskell-blockchain.cabal`: Cabal file describing your application's properties, dependencies, and build information.
-`stack.yaml`: (Optional) If you're using Stack, this file will configure the project's stack tool settings.
-`Setup.hs`: Used by Cabal, typically a boilerplate file for simple projects.
+~~`stack.yaml`: (Optional) If you're using Stack, this file will configure the project's stack tool settings.~~ `Setup.hs`: Used by Cabal, typically a boilerplate file for simple projects.

-# 2. Initializing the Project
+# Initializing the Project (Done)

 You can initialize the project using either Cabal or Stack.
 These tools help manage dependencies, build processes, and package configurations.